gjwehnes/OO1-Exercises/ex002/instructions.md

+### Ex002
-Define class Ex002 and add a single method with the following specs:
+In class Ex002 add a single method with the following specs:

-- Access: public
+- access: public
-- Type: static
+- binding: static
-- Returns: a boolean
+- return type: a boolean
-- Name: beTrue
+- method name: beTrue
-- Parameters: none
+- parameters: none

+#### Note
+- The class has already been created for you.